Assistant Coach – Fifth Season

 The 2014-15 season is one for the ages in the history of the LSU Men’s Golf program as the Tigers staked their claim as the premier program in college golf with a 4-1 win over the USC Trojans in the NCAA Championship Match to cap their run to the national title at the NCAA Division I Men’s Golf Championships.
 It was the program’s fifth national championship all-time, and first in 60 years after they were also crowned champions in 1940, 1942, 1947 and 1955.

 The Tigers had a taste of the title a season before in 2014 while reaching the Final Four of match play for the first time.
-They finished the job last spring when five All-Americans took down SEC rivals Vanderbilt and Georgia in the quarterfinal and semifinal rounds before taming the Trojans in the finals in one of the most comprehensive victories in the NCAA Championship Match.
+They finished the job the following spring when five All-Americans took down SEC rivals Vanderbilt and Georgia in the quarterfinal and semifinal rounds before taming the Trojans in the finals in one of the most comprehensive victories in the NCAA Championship Match.

 Seniors Stewart Jolly and Ben Taylor, both All-Americans following LSU’s Final Four run in 2014, joined junior Zach Wright and sophomores Brandon Pierce and Eric Ricard as one of the most celebrated teams in the history of LSU Athletics while winning the school’s 47th NCAA team championship.